7 PPC KPIs You Should Be Tracking & Monitoring

 Tracking your average ad position helps you understand what the most usual position of your ads is in the SERPs.
 But, keep in mind that just calculating the average ad position is not enough.
 You need to contextualize this PPC metric and use it to improve your PPC campaigns.
 Namely, some marketers earn more conversions by appealing in third or even fourth position than on the first one.

-What you can conclude by observing these metrics is that they cannot be observed in a vacuum.
+What you can conclude by observing these key metrics is that they cannot be observed in a vacuum.
 They’re constantly intertwining.
 For example, the quality score impacts your ad position, while your ad position further impacts your clicks and conversions.
 On the other hand, without getting people to take the desired action, your impressive impression share is pointless.

 That’s exactly why you shouldn’t focus on improving just one metric.
 Instead, you need to track your metrics regularly and improve them accordingly.
+A good rule of thumb should be that the number of times you check these metrics should align with your campaign optimization schedule.

 Above all, when setting your PPC goals, you should remind yourself that there are no uniform rules to follow.
-Instead, you need to set realistic goals for your business and choose the KPIs that will help you achieve these goals.
+Instead, you need to set realistic goals for your business and choose the most important KPIs that will help you achieve these goals.

 There are numerous KPIs we didn't include in our list but could be beneficial to measure your ad campaign success and overall business performance, such as ROI (return on investment) Customer lifetime value (CLV), CPM, Total number of clicks, number of impressions, etc. Make sure to choose the ones that align with your business goals, and PPC ad campaigns.